shara170/de-zoomcamp-project-weather_data_analysis/README.md

   - In the last step, the data is exported to the "airline_lookup" table within the "weather_data" dataset in BigQuery

   - Since this is a one-time load, no triggers are set for this pipeline.
-It needs to be manually executed once the data consumption from the "airline_to_gcs" pipeline is finalized
+It will be automatically executed once the data consumption from the "airline_to_gcs" pipeline is finalized

 - **routes_to_gcs**:
   - Data is initially sourced from Kaggle, providing comprehensive details about airline routes such as origin, destination, airline code, etc. Subsequently, the data is uploaded to a GitHub repository, and a link is utilized to ingest the data into the pipeline for subsequent processing